 Due to pandemic restrictions, F1 postponed this year’s event as one of the penultimate races for the 2020 Championship season.
 What makes this year’s race even more special is the addition of an extra race on the same track with a different layout configuration.

-F1 will race on the Bahrain track’s “outer layout”, consisting of a fairly simple layout and long straights.
-Many fans and drivers have dubbed the outer track an “oval”, given the nature of its configuration.
-With minimal corners, there’s sure to be plenty of overtaking opportunities in round 2 of the Bahrain race.
+F1 raced on the Bahrain track’s “outer layout”, consisting of a fairly simple layout and long straights.
+Many fans and drivers dubbed the outer track an “oval”, given the nature of its configuration.
+With minimal corners, there was plenty of overtaking opportunities in round 2 of the Bahrain race.